gnames/gnparser/README.md

 Many other parsing algorithms for scientific names use regular expressions.
 This approach works well for extracting canonical forms in simple cases.
-However, for complex scientific names and to parse scientific names into all semantic elements regular expressions often fail, unable to overcome the recursive nature of data embedded in names.
+However, for complex scientific names and to parse scientific names into all semantic elements, regular expressions often fail, unable to overcome the recursive nature of data embedded in names.
 By contrast, ``gnparser`` is able to deal with the most complex scientific name-strings.

 ``gnparser`` takes a name-string like ``Drosophila (Sophophora) melanogaster Meigen, 1830`` and returns parsed components in `JSON` format.
-This behavior is defined in its tests and the [test file] is a good source of information about parser's capabilities, its input and output.
+The parsing of scientific names might become surprisingly complex and the `gnparser's` [test file] is a good source of information about the parser's capabilities, its input and output.

 ## Speed